rusticstuff/simdutf8/README.md

 It is based on code distributed with [simd-json.rs, the Rust port of simdjson.
 Simdjson itself is distributed under the Apache License 2.0.

-* fallback uses the standard core/std implementation, which is quite fast for a scalar implementation, in particular on ASCII
-* fuzz-tested
-* 10 GiB/sec. performance on non-ASCII strings, xx times faster than stdlib
-* 50+ Gib/sec. performance on ASCII strings, xx times faster than stdlib
-* SIMD implementations for x86/x86-64 AVX 2 and SSE 4.2, ports of the neon SIMD implementations for aarch64 and armv7 are planned.
-* document `RUSTFLAGS="-C target-feature=+avx2"` and `RUSTFLAGS="-C target-cpu=native"` std code selection